ahmedabdullayev/iban-checker/README.md

 - Check IBANs if they are correct
 - Single IBAN check
 - List of IBANs check
+### My code in project
+All my code and logic is in /src
 ### Instructions
 - To run tests: first download my project, then use commands: npm install, npm run server, npm run test:unit
 - To run my app on your computer - go to https://keen-wiles-3b7173.netlify.app/ : or download my project from Github